A girls’ weekend in Stillwater, MN brings friends together – Reconnect & Rejuvenate

 When you look good, you feel good!

 We had decided early on that shopping would be our first order of business.
 As Alicia always says, “When you look good, you feel good!” and we agreed that our spring wardrobes could probably use a lift.
 Each of us has a particular “look,” so it was our good fortune that Stillwater is home to a wildly diverse shopping scene.
-A stop at 45 Degrees met Liz’s needs: she’s an outdoor enthusiast and delighted in the shop’s selection of active footwear, clothing and gear.
+A stop at Lake and Company met Liz’s needs: she’s an outdoor enthusiast and delighted in the shop’s selection of active sustainable clothing and gear.
 She enjoyed a lively conversation about local kayaking with one of the staffers before purchasing what she called “the perfect sleeveless shirt.”

 Alicia and I hit our stride at Enchanté, where their mission statement was “clothes tell a story; say something interesting.”
 We happily wandered among the dresses and accessories; native Stillwater resident and owner of Enchanté, Sarah Stratte Quickel shops New York and Los Angeles to bring a unique sensibility to her shop.

 Our next stop was Scandinavian North, a specialty shop featuring “modern Swedish gifts and home decor.”
 Liz, who had recently purchased a new condo and was itching to decorate, was drawn to the store’s selection of colorful mugs and gem-colored tea light candle holders.
 Alicia was delighted by the selection of textiles, and came away happy with her purchase of a cotton tea towel colorfully printed with the traditional Swedish Dala horse.